saidrah4141/SENG438Lab2/seng438-a1-group2.md

 Test 8.1: Try to turn off the machine while in progress of serviving a customer

+Test Plan #2 Ahmed and Bilal:

+Our plan for exploratory testing was for each of us to test one of the cards, testing all the functions related to deposit, withdrawal, transfer, and inquiry for that card.
+We made sure to test the most common paths and the exceptional paths as well as analyze the output at each step and compare it to the expected outputs.
+Once we completed testing at the card level, we compared and recorded our findings and then proceeded to test the system as a whole by entering incorrect pins, card numbers, insufficient atm balance, and every other possible case where something could go wrong.
+We used the driver navigator pair programming approach to test the system as a whole.
+Lastly, we conducted one final test at the card level by entering insufficient atm funds and retesting the withdrawal function for both cards.

 # Comparison of exploratory and manual functional testing